89luca89/distrobox/docs/README.md

 ### Curl

-Else, if you like to live your life dangerously, or you want the latest release, you can trust me and simply run this in your terminal:
+If you like to live your life dangerously, or you want the latest release, you can trust me and simply run this in your terminal:

 ```sh